The Lonesome Crowded West

-The Lonesome Crowded West is the second studio album by American rock band Modest Mouse, released on November 18, 1997 by Up Records.
+The Lonesome Crowded West is the second studio album by American rock band Modest Mouse, released on November 18, 1997, by Up Records.
 The two towers pictured on the album's cover are The Westin Seattle.

-The Lonesome Crowded West received positive reviews from critics, and appeared on several lists of the best albums of the 1990s.
+Described as having a "white trash" aesthetic, The Lonesome Crowded West received positive reviews from critics, and appeared on several lists of the best albums of the 1990s.
 The album was reissued by Isaac Brock's Glacial Pace label in 2014, along with Modest Mouse's 1996 debut This Is a Long Drive for Someone with Nothing to Think About.

+Music and lyrics

+The Lonesome Crowded West has been noted for its stylistic diversity.
+Blake Butler of AllMusic assessed that the album alternates between "dark and pounding thrashers" and "quiet, brooding [acoustic]" tracks.
+The album's third track, "Convenient Parking," is said to consist of "a dusty practice riff with broken springs," which is said to "border on the hypnotic."
+The album contains elements of grunge and hip-hop.
+The album also incorporates turntablism on the track "Heart Cooks Brain," and fiddles and banjos on "Jesus Christ Was an Only Child".

+Lyrically, the album explores themes including urbanization, religion and the human condition.
+Adrian Spinelli of Paste assessed that the album "sees Isaac Brock lamenting the veritable concrete jungle that the world around him has become. [...]
+He builds the imagery of driving through the country staring out the window and observing the human condition, passing from town to town and detailing the minutiae of the lives he passes, often his own."